Estate Planning & Probate

 Portability elections and gifting strategies require action before the first death, not after.

-Federal estate tax reaches families who built wealth over decades through a business, real estate, or long-term investments.
+Federal estate tax reaches families who run businesses, own real estate across multiple states, or hold long-term investments that compound over decades.
 The exemption is permanent under current law but the planning window is not unlimited.
 Domicile questions, multistate property, and the portability election all require action before the first death.
-Legal tradition in Western Pennsylvania estate planning since 1933.